epigraphy-info/epigraphy-info/meeting_pages/workshop_7.md

 ## Programme

-You can check the full programme [here](https://docs.google.com/document/d/1m5qEP2b7K-2Jw4du-LNByuMELui5UIltDQFR0V0LjLU/edit?usp=sharing){:target="_blank" rel="noopener"}.
+You can check the complete programme [here](https://docs.google.com/document/d/1m5qEP2b7K-2Jw4du-LNByuMELui5UIltDQFR0V0LjLU/edit?usp=sharing){:target="_blank" rel="noopener"}.
 You can find more details about the ENCODE training sessions and the Epigraphy.info workshop below:

 ## Programme ENCODE training sessions